heikkileivo/flask-demo/README.md

 4. Start uWSGI service

 To run the python application, you have to run the uWSGI server.
-The configuration file for uWSGI is app.ini.
+The configuration file for uWSGI service is [flask-demo.ini](src/flask-demo.ini); review it for details.
-You can either install it as systemd service or run it using supervisor.
+You can either install it as [systemd service](https://linuxconfig.org/how-to-create-systemd-service-unit-in-linux#h8-creating-and-installing-a-service-unit) or run it using [supervisord](http://supervisord.org/) (or by any other means you find appropriate).

-To install uWSGI as systemd service, create a symbolic link under /etc/systemd/system directory and start the service:
+The systemd service file is [flask-demo.service](src/flask-demo.service).
+To install uWSGI as systemd service, create a symbolic link to it into /etc/systemd/system directory and start the service:

 ```bash